Install GitLab Runner using the official GitLab repositories

 4. Register a runner.

-After completing the step above, a runner should be started and be ready to be used by your projects!
+After completing the above steps, a runner can be started and can be used with your projects!

 Make sure that you read the FAQ section which describes some of the most common problems with GitLab Runner.